osteo-veggie-blog

 In a hectic and at times chaotic world, Yoga Nidra can offer you precious moments of deep relaxation and inner peace, with its simple yet profound practices to calm your nervous system, and awaken your body’s inherent tendency to health and wellbeing

-So, if you’re feeling overwhelmed, stressed, or just in need of a quiet moment, simply find a quiet place, lie down, and let yourself be transported to the healing space of Yoga Nidra
+So, if you’re feeling overwhelmed, stressed, or just in need of a quiet moment, just find a quiet place, sit or lie comfortably, and let yourself be transported to the healing space of Yoga Nidra